 Dispute Type Who Can Request Submission and Timeframes

 Expedited Appeal Members/ authorized delegates, Submission

 Used when there is providers, facilities See Appendix

-disagreement with an (In
+disagreement with an adverse (In

-some instances, an Appointment To Request
+benefit determination based some instances, an Appointment of To Request

-determination based on of Representative (AOR) form 180 days from the date of the
+on medical necessity criteria.
+Representative (AOR) form may be 180 days from the date of the

-medical necessity criteria. may be required) denial
+The expedited appeal option required) denial

-The expedited appeal (see appendix for policy specific
+is available when a medical (see appendix for policy specific

-option is available when a rules on timely filing and
+necessity based adverse rules on timely filing and

-medical necessity based submission information)

-adverse benefit

-determination could NDBH Response
+benefit determination could submission information)

-seriously jeopardize the life 72 hours
+seriously jeopardize the life or

-or health of the
+health of the NDBH Response

 Member.
-The Member
+The Member must 72 hours

-must still be receiving
+still be receiving treatment at

-treatment at the requested

-level of care, and urgency
+the requested level of care,

-must be demonstrated.
+and urgency must be

+demonstrated.

 Standard Appeal Used when there is disagreement with an adverse benefit determination that was based on medical necessity criteria.
-The standard appeal option is available for cases that do not meet the criteria to expedite the appeals process.
-Members/ authorized delegates, providers, facilities (In some instances, an AOR form may be required) Submission Online: https://webpass.ndbh.com/ Phone: See appendix Fax: 816-237-2382 Mail: NDBH - Attention Appeals PO Box 6729 Leawood, KS 66206-0729 To Request 180 days from the date of the denial (see appendix for policy specific rules on timely filing) NDBH Response 30 calendar days Claims Dispute Used to dispute a claim that has been denied for reasons other than not meeting medical necessity criteria. (e.g., contractual payment, coding, and timely filing issues)
+The standard appeal option is available for cases that do not meet the criteria to expedite the appeals process. may be required) Submission Online: https://webpass.ndbh.com/ Phone: See appendix Fax: 816-237-2382 Mail: NDBH - Attention Appeals PO Box 6729 Leawood, KS 66206-0729 To Request 180 days from the date of the denial (see appendix for policy specific rules on timely filing) NDBH Response 30 calendar days Claims Dispute Used to dispute a claim that has been denied for reasons other than not meeting medical necessity criteria. (e.g., contractual payment, coding, and timely filing issues) Members/ authorized delegates, providers, facilities Contact the Respective Health Plan for Details